Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 • Consistent inbox placement — No unexplained fluctuations from shared IP issues

-• Blacklist protection — Immediate alerts and response if an IP gets listed
+• Hourly blocklist protection — Immediate alerts and response if an IP gets listed across the 6 major DNSBLs

 • Optimized for cold email — Infrastructure designed specifically for outbound